Ursa User Guide

 Ursa System Overview

-Ursa is located at the NOAA Environmental Security Computing Center (NESCC), located in Fairmont, West Virginia.
+Ursa is located at the NOAA Environmental Security Computing Center (NESCC), in Fairmont, West Virginia.

 Getting Started with Ursa